 TURN scrutinizes the assumptions SCE used to develop port targets.
-TURN explains the 790,000 EVs by 2023 forecast far exceeds the CEC's high
+TURN explains the 790,000 EVs by 2023 forecast far exceeds the CEC's high forecast, which incorporates the most recent data on a variety of parameters.182

-&lt;sup>179 TURN Opening Brief at 16; Exhibit TURN-1 at 21, figure 8.
+179 TURN Opening Brief at 16; Exhibit TURN-1 at 21, figure 8.

-&lt;sup>180 TURN Opening Brief at Summary of Recommendations.
+180 TURN Opening Brief at Summary of Recommendations.

-&lt;sup>181 TURN Opening Brief at footnote 1.
+181 TURN Opening Brief at footnote 1.